thycotic/alm-docs/ref-items/discovery-tool/index.md

 # Service Account Discovery Tool

 This free tool helps assess the level of risk associated with your inventory of service accounts in AD by connecting to Windows machines across your network and scanning for local and service account usage.

+To download the tool visit the [Free IT Tool](https://thycotic.com/solutions/free-it-tools/service-account-discovery-tool/) section of the Thycotic website.

 ## Prerequisites